Klipper3d/klipper/docs/G-Codes.md

 parameters.
 If EXTRUDER is not specified, it defaults to the active extruder.

+#### SET_EXTRUDER_ROTATION_DISTANCE
+`SET_EXTRUDER_ROTATION_DISTANCE EXTRUDER=<config_name>
+[DISTANCE=<distance>]`: Set a new value for the provided extruder's "rotation distance".
+Value is not retained on Klipper reset.
+Use with caution as small changes can result in excessive pressure between extruder and hot end.
+Do proper calibration with filament before use.
+If 'DISTANCE' value is not included command will return current rotation distance.

 #### SET_EXTRUDER_STEP_DISTANCE
-`SET_EXTRUDER_STEP_DISTANCE [EXTRUDER=<config_name>]
+`SET_EXTRUDER_STEP_DISTANCE EXTRUDER=<config_name>
 [DISTANCE=<distance>]`: Set a new value for the provided extruder's "step distance".
 The "step distance" is `rotation_distance/(full_steps_per_rotation*microsteps)`.
 Value is not retained on Klipper reset.
-Use with caution, small changes can result in excessive pressure between extruder and hot end.
-Do proper calibration steps with filament before use.
+Use with caution as small changes can result in excessive pressure between extruder and hot end.
+Do proper calibration with filament before use.
 If 'DISTANCE' value is not included command will return current step distance.

 #### SYNC_STEPPER_TO_EXTRUDER